Cost of Owning a Russian Blue Cat

 Owning a Russian Blue is a significant financial commitment over their 15-20 yrs lifespan.
 Medium-sized breeds fall in the moderate range for ownership costs.

-With a typical weight of 7-15 lbs and lifespan of 15-20 yrs, the Russian Blue requires thoughtful care tailored to their specific breed characteristics.
+At 7-15 lbs and with a typical 15-20 yrs lifespan, the Russian Blue rewards owners who understand the breed's specific quirks rather than treating it as a generic pet.
 At 7-15 lbs with a life expectancy spanning 15-20 yrs, the Russian Blue represents one of the more balanced and adaptable cat breeds available.

 Health Predisposition Summary: Russian Blues show higher-than-average incidence of bladder stones, obesity, anxiety based on breed health database data.
 Individual risk depends on lineage, environment, and care.
 Work with your vet to determine which screenings are appropriate at each life stage.